spectrumitec/ai_local/README.md

 ## What You Need To Start

+You will need internet access from the laptop or PC that will be running these tools and you will need proper administrator access.

 Assuming you are using a local PC or laptop that already has a GPU card installed (NVIDIA or AMD), these are a few tool installs needed to begin.

 Docker Components for container deployment needed for this project: